-- fillvalue This value will be used when reading uninitialized parts of the dataset. - track_times Enable dataset creation timestamps (T/F). - track_order Track attribute creation order if True.
-Default is h5. get_config().track_order. - external Store the dataset in one or more external, non-HDF5 files.
-This should be a list of tuples of (filename[, offset[, size]]), to store data from offset to offset + size in the specified file.
-The last file in the list may have size h5py. h5s.UNLIMITED to let it grow as needed.
+- fillvalue This value will be used when reading uninitialized parts of the dataset. - track times Enable dataset creation timestamps (T/F). - track_order Track attribute creation order if True.
+Default is h5. get_config().track_order.

-require_dataset (name, shape=None, dtype=None, exact=None, kwds) Open a dataset, creating it if it doesn't exist.
+require_dataset (name, shape=None, dtype=None, exact=None, kwds)

+Open a dataset, creating it if it doesn't exist.

-If keyword "exact" is False (default), an existing dataset must have the same shape and a conversioncompatible dtype to be returned.
+If keyword "exact" is False (default), an existing dataset must have the same shape and a conversion-compatible dtype to be returned.
 If True, the shape and dtype must match exactly.